AliImanifard/AliImanifard.github.io/experience.md

 **Period:** 2025 – _present_

 - **Instructor:** Prof. Dr. Seyed-Hasan Mirian-Hosseinabadi, Sharif University of Technology
 - Mentored student groups through the design and execution of academic projects that culminated in the publication of peer-reviewed scientific articles, distinctly separating the mentorship role from the process of scholarly dissemination.
+- **Mentored student groups** in designing and executing academic projects, providing technical guidance and feedback throughout the course.
+- **Delivered a video lecture on JUnit**, hosted on the university’s Moodle LMS, as a reusable learning resource for students.
-- Provided one-on-one tutoring and academic guidance to 30 students by developing, administering, and grading assignments, quizzes, and exams while offering constructive feedback to enhance their understanding and performance.
+- Provided **one-on-one tutoring** and academic guidance to **30 students** by developing, administering, and grading assignments, quizzes, and exams while offering constructive feedback to enhance their understanding and performance.
 - Fostered a positive and engaging learning environment by holding regular office hours, effectively communicating course updates, and addressing student questions and concerns regarding the curriculum and assignments.

 **Advanced Software Engineering**